"

 Pile Burning: crews collect debris into piles that are burned by experts under controlled conditions.
 This is a tactic frequently used throughout Alaska and is often the safest, most efficient means to dispose of wildfire fuels.
 The image was taken of Alaskan BLM crews.
 View a video of hand crews and pile burning from the East-West Connector project here.

-CURRENT PROJECTS
+PLANNED PROJECTS

 Campbell Airstrip Road

-The Campbell Airstrip Road Shaded Fuels Break Project aims to reduce wildfire risk and enhance public safety along a 3.1-mile stretch from Fire Station 14 to the Basher Drive Trailhead.
+The Campbell Airstrip Road Shaded Fuel Break Project aims to reduce wildfire risk and enhance public safety along a 3.1-mile stretch from Fire Station 14 to the Basher Drive Trailhead.
 Campbell Airstrip Road serves as a single access route for firefighters and a critical egress route for the public, making hazardous fuel reductionCampbell Airstrip Road.png essential for safe evacuation during a wildfire.
 The project will create a 300-foot-wide shaded fuel break by removing dead and downed trees, thinning spruce and hardwood stands and reducing ladder fuels.
 Special care will be taken in sensitive areas to minimize environmental impact.
 All debris will be mulched or chipped on-site, with usable firewood made available for public collection.

 The Anchorage Fire Department Wildfire Division is committed to proactive wildfire mitigation efforts that enhance public safety while promoting a healthy and resilient forest landscape.